twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

 git push origin master
 ```

-**Pro-tip:** We don't land `feature-1b.squashed` directly, as we should detect conflicting merges at the very first PR.
+**We don't land `feature-1b.squashed` directly, as we should detect conflicting merges at the first PR.**

 Now, let's handle the scenario of us needing to update our first PR.
 Our updated history should look like: